brentd09/AZ040Labs/PowerShell-Lab-03.md

     ```PowerShell
     Get-Help Get-Random -ShowWindow
-    # Look for seed in the help
+    # Look for the keyword "seed" in the help
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>